“No problem can be solved from the same consciousness that created it. We must learn to see the world a new.”

 Graduate students in a turfgrass field

 Our group is currently involved with the water conservation strategies in peanut, pecan, and golf courses using the eddy-covariance system.
+Accurate water-use efficiency (WUE) calculation for different crops has been one of the major focus recently.
 In the past, the interests of the group also included the development and evaluation of different models (analytical solutions to the diffusion equation, Lagrangian stochastic simulation, and Large-Eddy Simulation) used to assess the upwind source area (Footprint) from a flux tower.